-Teaching of science at Steeton Primary School ensures that the National Curriculum is followed in KSI and KSI.
-EYFS do not a Year A and a Year B as they follow a one-year LTP, science is not taught in weekly blocks it is incorporated daily through continuous provision and all aspects of the provision however is mapped into each term as can be seen in the EYFS overview.
+Teaching of science at Steeton Primary School ensures that the National Curriculum is followed in KSI and KS2.
+EYFS do not have a Year A and a Year B as they follow a one-year LTP.
+Science is not taught in weekly blocks it is incorporated daily through continuous provision.
+All aspects of the provision are mapped into each term, as can be seen in the EYFS overview.
+The topics lend themselves to the KS!
+Curriculum, for example Plants are taught through provision in Spring 2, at the same time as KSI are learning about Plants.
 There are no set 'Enquiry' skills in the Birth to 5 Matters that the children need to learn but they are constantly making observations and identifying similarities and differences.

 In KSI and KS2 science lessons are timetabled as whole school weeks.
 This allows for 22 hours of direct teaching time each half term.
 Teaching the subject in this way allows for the learning to be uninterrupted and allows children to gain a more in-depth understanding of the programme of study being covered.
 The first week of every year will be 'Enquiry Week' this allows for children to have a deeper understanding of each of the strands within 'Working Scientifically' and gives them a solid understanding of the strands before they are integrated into every Programme of Study.
 Enquiry strands are: